Alfredooooooo/os222/links.md

 This article explains the differences between symmetric encryption, a single-key encryption technique, and asymmetric encryption, also known as public-key cryptography, which uses private and public-key pairs of encryption keys.
 It is recommended if you are curious about the difference about these two.

 14. [C Programming Fundamental](https://www.w3schools.com/c/)<br>
 This article is a great source of learning if you're curious about C whether about it's syntax, it's power, it's function, and it's structure.
-I greatly recommend this article to know a glimpse of what C really looks like
+I greatly recommend this article to know a glimpse of what C really looks like.

 15. [Belajar Pemrograman C untuk Pemula](https://www.petanikode.com/tutorial/c/)<br>
 This is another article I recommend to learn C if you prefer native language over english.
-I recommend this if you like somewhat calm UI and great learning experience
+I recommend this if you like somewhat calm UI and great learning experience.

 16. [Modify file permission with chmod](https://www.linode.com/docs/guides/modify-file-permissions-with-chmod/)<br>
 I recommend this article to read for those who are interested in changing file permission in linux with chmod.
 It explains basic linux file permisson, how to restore it, and doing some stuff!!
-I really recommend this article
+I really recommend this article.

 ### Week 3